 It shouldn’t take more than ten minutes to find out.
 And you might end up saving hundreds of pounds and getting a rebate.

-Slash the cost of driving and public transport
+Cut the cost of driving and public transport

-Whether you drive, or use public transport, travel costs probably make up a lot of your monthly spend.
+Whether you drive or use public transport, travel costs probably make up a lot of your monthly spend.

 But there are plenty of ways to cut travel costs.
 These include: